 Dr Greger- I love your informative videos.
 Thanks so much.
 I have not missed a day of nosewashing since 1995.
 I rinse out my neti pots and have never had any trouble but perhaps I should clean them in the dishwasher ?
 I read an article about 2 deaths linked to a “brain-eating amoeba” called Naegleria fowleri in tap water used in a neti pot in the south.
 The article says that that amoeba is rare and usually found in the WARM fresh water lakes and rivers of the south – Florida and Louisana & around there.
 I’m in California – should I now boil my nosewashing water & let it cool?

 shellbelle / Originally posted on The risks and benefits of neti pot nasal irrigation

-Thankfully it’s extremely rare (only about 3 cases a year reported in United States).
-It is a thermophilic (warmth loving) organism, and indeed most cases are reported in the South, but there was a case up in Minnesota last year, so I agree with the new safety advisory that one should use only distilled or previously boiled (and cooled) water to irrigate one’s nose.
-Bottled water isn’t recommended since it may be even more biologically contaminated (see my video Bottled Water vs. Tap).
+Thankfully, it’s extremely rare (only about three cases a year reported in the United States).
+It is a thermophilic (warmth-loving) organism, and indeed, most cases are reported in the South.
+But, there was a case up in Minnesota last year, so I agree with the new safety advisory that one should use only distilled or previously boiled (and cooled) water to irrigate one’s nose.
+Bottled water isn’t recommended, since it may be even more biologically contaminated (see my video Bottled Water vs. Tap).

 Image Credit: Portland, OR Govt / usa.gov